swiftlang/swift/docs/ErrorHandlingRationale.rst

 and to report an error without creating an actual error object.
 Instead, whether the call failed is reported in the formal return value.
-The most common convention is for a false ``BOOL`` result or null object result to mean an error, but ingenius programmers have come up with many other conventions, and there do exist APIs where a null object result is valid.
+The most common convention is for a false ``BOOL`` result or null object result to mean an error, but ingenious programmers have come up with many other conventions, and there do exist APIs where a null object result is valid.